 Artisan bread is best defined as who is making the bread.
-An artisan baker is a craftsperson who is trained to the highest level to mix, ferment, form, and bake a hand crafted loaf of bread.
+An artisan baker is a craftsperson who is trained to the highest level to mix, ferment, form, and bake a hand-crafted loaf of bread.
 They incorporate the science behind the chemical reactions of the ingredients and use them to create the most optimal environment for the bread to develop.
 However, it can also be about the science behind the recipe.
 Artisan bread is all about the ingredients.
 They typically have flour, yeast, water, and salt.
-Some add in flavors and herbs like apple or tomato.
+Some add in flavors and herbs like apples or tomatoes.
 With all artisan bread, it is important that every ingredient be real and familiar.
 No chemicals.

 Homemade Maple Butter